ContainerSolutions/runbooks/content/posts/kubernetes/crashloopbackoff.md

 If the pod starts up with status `RUNNING` according to the output of `kubectl get pods`, then the issue has been resolved.

-If there is a different status, then it may be that this issue is resolved, but a new issue has been revealed.
+If there is a different status, then it may be that this particular issue is resolved, but a new issue has been revealed, and the runbook needs to be re-followed.

+If it has not been resolved by this runbook, then please comment below.

 ## Further Steps {#further-steps}